Last updated on May 12th, 2022

 Where to see Wildlife, Avoid Bugs and Connect with Nature

-by Carolyn Ray, JourneyWoman Editor-in-Chief
+by Carolyn Ray, JourneyWoman Editor

 With over 7600 square kilometres of forests, bogs, lakes and rivers, Algonquin Park is an incredible place to reconnect with nature.
 On my first trip outside Toronto in almost nine months, my goal was to hike its interpretative trails and watch for wildlife, namely moose and bears.